 For some Windows users, you may need to install Rtools in order for some R packages to be installed (which you’ll do shortly).

 All these programs are required for the course, even Git.
-Git, which is a software program to formally manage file versions, is used because of it’s popularity and the amount of documentation available for it.
-During the course, you will be using Git and GitHub to manage your group assignment.
+Git, which is a software program to formally manage versions of files, is used because of it’s popularity and the amount of documentation available for it.
+At the end of the course, you will be using Git and GitHub to manage your group assignment.
 Check out the online book Happy Git with R, especially the “Why Git” section, for an understanding on why we are teaching Git.
 Windows users tend to have more trouble with installing Git than macOS or Linux users.
 See the section on Installing Git for Windows for help.

 A note to those who have or use work laptops with restrictive administrative privileges: You may encounter problems installing software due to administrative reasons (e.g. you don’t have permission to install things).
-For issues with updating to the latest version of R or RStudio, if you have at least 3.6.0 for R and at least 1.2.5001 for RStudio, that should be fine.
-If you have versions of R and RStudio older than that, it is necessary for you to request IT update your software if you can’t yourself.
-Unfortunately, given that Git is not a commonly used software for some organizations, you may not have it installed and you will need to ask IT to install it.
-We require it for the course, so please make sure to give IT enough time to be able to install it for you.
+Even if you have issues installing or updating the latest version of R or RStudio, you will likely be able to continue with the course as long as you have at least 3.6.0 for R and at least 1.2.5001 for RStudio.
+If you have versions of R and RStudio that are older than that, you may need to ask your IT department to update your software if you can’t do this yourself.
+Unfortunately, Git is not a commonly used software for some organizations, so you may not have it installed and you will need to ask IT to install it.
+We require it for the course, so please make sure to give IT enough time to be able to install it for you prior to the course.

 Once R, RStudio, and Git have been installed, open RStudio.
-If you at any point during these pre-course tasks have any troubles, try as best you can to complete the task and then let us know about the issues in the pre-course survey (at the end of this section).
+If you encounter any troubles during these pre-course tasks, try as best you can to complete the task and then let us know about the issues in the pre-course survey (at the end of this section).
 If you continue having problems, indicate on the survey that you need help and we can try to book a quick video call to fix the problem.
-Otherwise, if you can, come to the course earlier (15-20 min) to get help.
+Otherwise, you can come to the course 15-20 minutes earlier to get help.